-The American College of Cardiology has recognized Union General Hospital for its demonstrated expertise and commitment in treating patients with chest pain.
-Union General Hospital was awarded Chest Pain Center Accreditation for the second time in October 2018 based on a rigorous onsite evaluation of the staff’s ability to evaluate, diagnose and treat patients who may be experiencing a heart attack.
+The American College of Cardiology (ACC) has recognized Union General Hospital for its demonstrated expertise and commitment in treating patients with chest pain.
+Union General Hospital was awarded Chest Pain Center Accreditation in November 2021 for their third time, based on rigorous onsite evaluation of the staff’s ability to evaluate, diagnose, and treat patients who may be experiencing a heart attack.

 Hospitals that have earned ACC Chest Pain Center Accreditation have proven exceptional competency in treating patients with heart attack symptoms.
 They have streamlined their systems from admission to evaluation to diagnosis and treatment all the way through to appropriate post-discharge care and recommendations and assistance in patient lifestyle changes.

 “Union General Hospital has demonstrated its commitment to providing Union County and surrounding counties with excellent heart care,” said Deepak L. Bhatt, MD, MPH, FACC, chair of the ACC Accreditation Management Board.
 “ACC Accreditation Services is proud to award Union General Hospital with Chest Pain Center Accreditation.”